hasura/graphql-engine/manual/postgres/access-postgres.rst

 ==================

 The Postgres database runs as the ``Postgres microservice`` on a Hasura cluster.
-The Postgres microservice can only be accessed from within the Hasura cluster and is not exposed to the outside world
+The Postgres microservice can only be accessed from within the Hasura cluster and is not exposed to the outside world.
+(The :doc:`Data microservice <../data/index>` provides APIs over the Postgres database which are exposed to the outside).

-To connect to postgres from another microservice, see: :doc:`../microservices/connect-postgres`.
+To connect to postgres from another microservice within the cluster, see: :doc:`../microservices/connect-postgres`.

-Though, you can manually access the Postgres database directly via the following options:
+Although, you can manually access the Postgres database directly via a secure tunnel using the following options:

 .. note::
    All the data is stored in a database called ``hasuradb`` in Postgres.

-   The :doc:`Data microservice <../data/index>` provides APIs over the Postgres database which are exposed to the outside.

 .. rst-class:: api_tabs
 .. tabs::